 Day 10 Versailles, France

 We took a day trip over to see the Palace of Versailles which was incredible and then wondered through the Versailles Gardens.
+What a beautiful place!
 That took most of the day and we had a simple meal near our apartment in the evening.

 Day 11 London, England

-This day was mostly lost to travel.
-We went by bus, which is about a 9 hour trip, and went under the ocean through the Channel Tunnel (pretty amazing).
-You could take the high speed train in just 2.5 hours but it is a lot more and for our family of four, we chose the budget option.
+This day of our 2 weeks in Europe itinerary was mostly lost to travel.
+We went by bus, which is about a 9 hour trip.
+The bus went under the ocean through the Channel Tunnel (pretty amazing).
+Alternatively, you could take the high speed train in just 2.5 hours.
+For our family of four, we chose the budget option.
 There was wifi to keep everyone happy and you get to see the countryside.
-We checked into our hotel (the Stanley House) and when out for a neighborhood stroll and some great pub food at the Marquis of Westminster.
+We checked into our hotel (the Stanley House) and when out for a neighborhood stroll.
+We stopped for some great pub food at the Marquis of Westminster.
 If you have time, do the British Museum (we did that our 15th day).

 Day 12 London, England